 Others say that it’s the clicking sound of the gun – the touch of metal on metal.
 Regardless, dogs have been with us for around 33,000 years and they’ve formed a lot of ingrained fear in that time.

-6 Be wary when calming a dog down
+Be wary when calming a dog down and have a strategy to approach this.

 Trying to calm your dog when he’s afraid can sometimes have the opposite effect.
 It enforces the idea that the dog should be afraid.
 If, for example, your dog is afraid of a thunderstorm, don’t try to cuddle him or he will be afraid of thunderstorms for the rest of his life.

-Instead, as The Nest expert suggests, try to distract Fido by playing with him, or giving him a treat.
+Instead, it's recommended to distract Fido by playing with him, or giving him a treat.
 In the meantime, keep petting him and talking to him calmly.
 Show your dog that everything is okay by ignoring the object of the dog’s fear, not by acknowledging it.

 The same goes for a dog’s fear of people – if you hold your pooch back or if you hide him in a room when you have guests, you’ll only reinforce the idea that “unknown people are bad”.